cmmertz/Mertzetal2025/README.md

 **16S_DecontamRarefy.Rmd** This code details how to decontaminate and rarefy 16S microbiome and food data.
 Input is un-rarefied phyloseq object, output is cleaned and rarefied microbiome phyloseq object.

+**16S_DiversityComposition.Rmd** Script for alpha and beta diversity analyses for microbiome and diet data.
+Includes code for 16S alpha and beta diversity figures, and relative abundance figures.